Skip to content

 Scientists narrow the hunt for non-visible dark matter in the universe

-One of the hottest pursuits in particle physics is the search for clues about dark matter, a theoretical material that does not emit light or energy and cannot be directly observed.
+One of the hottest pursuits in particle physics is the search for clues about dark matter, an unobservable theoretical material.

 Spiral galaxy PGC 54493